By Cristina Utti MA, MFA

 What we do not hear about as often is what happens when an individual goes cold-turkey off of heroin or alcohol.
 If an individual is physically addicted, this can be as life-threatening as overdose.
 This is why medically assisted detox is necessary in some cases.
 Medication-assisted treatment is treatment for addiction that includes the use of closely monitored medication to reduce withdrawal symptoms, along with counseling and other types of support.
 Treatment that includes medication is often the best choice for those with alcohol or opioid addiction.

 Heavy drinkers who suddenly stop drinking can experience life-threatening withdrawal symptoms depending on how much and how long they have been drinking.
 Symptoms can begin as soon as a few hours after the last drink.

 Between 12 to 24 hours after the last drink, some people may experience hallucinations.
 Withdrawal seizures are common in the period of 24 to 36 hours after the last drink.
 These are very dangerous and can be fatal.
 DT’s (delirium tremens) usually occur between 48 and 72 hours after a person has stopped drinking and peak on the fifth day.

 - Severe tremors

-The withdrawal symptoms from heavy alcohol use can be avoided by closely monitored medications.
-It is not safe to withdrawal from alcohol at home.
+The withdrawal symptoms from heavy alcohol use can be avoided with the use of closely monitored medications.
+It is not safe to withdraw from alcohol at home.
 Medications commonly used for alcohol withdrawal are benzodiazepine, lorazepam, olanzapine, and haloperidol.
 The best course of action is to enter into a residential treatment program where medications and detox can be safely monitored.

 Due to the rise in opioid dependence and abuse, the FDA has approved three medications for use in medically assisted detox programs.